 A. Yes, we've made changes to our project plan based on the city's update to the solar ordinance.
 We support changes to the city’s solar ordinance; the new standards provide helpful guidance to individuals and companies seeking to develop solar energy in Fergus Falls.

 Q: Is Otter Tail Power Company following the Minnesota solar model ordinance?

-A: We’ll be following the recently updated City of Fergus Falls solar ordinance, which includes many of the same guidelines and best practices in our project, especially as related to residential setbacks, panel height, anti-reflective coating, and wildlife friendly fencing.
+A: We’ll be following the recently updated City of Fergus Falls solar ordinance, which includes many of the same guidelines and best practices of the Minnesota solar model ordinance, especially as related to residential setbacks, panel height, anti-reflective coating, and wildlife friendly fencing.

 Q. Will employees from the retiring Hoot Lake Plant have job opportunities with Hoot Lake Solar?

 A. We’re expecting that Hoot Lake Solar maintenance will be minimal.
 So while there may not be job opportunities at Hoot Lake Solar, we’re encouraging and assisting, when possible, the employees currently at Hoot Lake Plant to continue their career with our company.

 Q. Will only Minnesota customers use the energy produced by Hoot Lake Solar?
 And are all of Otter Tail Power Company’s customers paying for the Hoot Lake Solar investment?